 - Our business and operations in Argentina may be adversely affected by inflation or by the measures that may be adopted by the government to address inflation.
 In particular, increases in services and labor costs could negatively affect our results of operations.
 In addition, an increased level of labor demands could trigger higher levels of labor conflicts, and eventually result in strikes or work stoppages.
 Any such disruption of operations could have an adverse effect on our operations and financial results. - The Argentine government has increased taxes on our operations in Argentina through several methods.
 If the Argentine government continues to increase the tax burden on our operations, our results of operation and financial condition could be adversely affected. - Restrictions on the supply of energy to our operations in Argentina could curtail our production and adversely affect our results of operations.
 There has been a lack of investment in natural gas and electricity supply and transport capacity in Argentina in recent years.
 Over the course of the last several years, demand for natural gas and electricity has increased substantially, driven by a recovery in economic conditions and low prices in comparison with alternative fuel sources.
-This in turn has resulted in shortages of natural gas and electricity and natural gas supply requirements on many occasions.
+This in turn has resulted in shortages of natural gas and electricity to residential and industrial users during periods of high demand.
+For example, in recent years, our operations in Argentina experienced constraints in their electricity and natural gas supply requirements on many occasions.
 If demand for natural gas and electricity increases and a matching increase in natural gas and electricity supply and transport capacity fails to materialize on a timely basis, our production in Argentina (or that of our main customers and suppliers), could be curtailed, and our sales and revenues could decline.
 Although we are taking measures to limit the effect of supply restrictions on our operations in Argentina, such efforts might not be sufficient to avoid an adverse impact on our production in Argentina and we might not be able to similarly limit the effect of future supply restrictions.
 In addition, it is possible that we could also face increased costs when using alternative sources of energy.